HOFA Launches London's First DAO for Art Collectors, 11 November 2022

 London pre-launch party at HOFA Gallery unveiling HOFAVERSE in conjunction with London Crypto Week by TOKEN2049 on 10 November 2022, 6 pm - 9 pm.
 RSVP

-HOFA DAO NFT membership passes launch on Magic Eden's Ethereum Launchpad on 11 November at 3 pm (GMT).
+HOFA DAO NFT membership passes launch on Magic Eden's Ethereum Launchpad is available on 11 November at 3 pm (GMT)

 ENDS